jinghaihan/vue-stream-markdown/docs/config/index.md

 Function to preprocess the markdown content before parsing.

+### postNormalize

+- **Type:** `(data: SyntaxTree) => SyntaxTree`

+Function to normalize the syntax tree after parsing but before postprocess.
+Used for basic AST normalization tasks, such as reorganizing footnote definitions.

 ### postprocess

 - **Type:** `(content: SyntaxTree) => SyntaxTree`

-Function to postprocess the syntax tree after parsing.
+Function to postprocess the syntax tree after postNormalize.
+In streaming mode, this is always applied; in static mode, it is skipped.

 ### extendMarkdownIt